jomapps/broadstreet-campaigns/docs/entity-reference/placement.md

 When the create placemetns button is clicked, modal shows the info of what is going to happen.

+**IMPORTANT** The creation workflow is the same for both modes, and it is what is currently present.
+Just that the wrokflow is on a page instead of a modal and it will process all or selected data, based on the button pressed.

-### **NEW FEATURE**
+### **NEW FEATURE** Two modes for create placements
-**TWO MODES** there will be to choice of two modes.
+**TWO MODES** there will be a choice of two modes.
-The sidebar > Utilties section will get a toggle button. it will toggle between safe mode and advanced mode.
-Advanced mode denoted by a red background and safe mode by a green background.
-Ensure font is bold and black.
+The sidebar > Utilties section will remain as is when pressed, it will route to a page instead of opening a modal.
+/placements/create-placements
+The creation workflow logic and processing will on the page.
+The logic of enabling the create placements button remains same as now.

+**IMPORTANT**
 we know the all all zones and advertisements have a SQ, LS or PT as standalone words IN CAPITAL SQ - stands for square (ad sizes 350x200)
 LS - stands for leaderboard (ad sizes 728x90)
 PT - stands for portrait (ad sizes 300x600)

-when the create placement button is pressed and the modal opens, following will happen: the modal opens.
-The modal will be depending on the mode selected.

-#### Safe Mode - Mode 1 - the default mode
+**IMPORTANT** the pages do not save any data to db or universal.
+Each visit to the page will be a generations, which will be displayed on the page. the state will be lost on refresh.

+After creation, the user will be redirected to the placements page.

+#### Common to both modes
+/placements/create-placements
+on page load, it will check if there is a network, advertiser, and campaign selected.
+If not, it will give a message saying creation cannot be done and list the missing criteria.
+The criteria is that filters have to be selected for network, advertiser, campaign, zone, and advertisement.
+If all filters are selected, it will do this:
+- create an array of placements for each size type aka SQ, LS, PT.
+This array will simply have 2 items per card which is zone and advertisement.
+- it will further create an similar array for the ignored combinations.
-Safe mode will do this - it will only allow combos of advertisements and zones that have the same size type.
-Everything else will be ignore.
+- then it will add all the combinations of advertisements and zones that have the same size type.

-#### Advanced Mode - Mode 2 - the second mode
-Advanced mode will do this - it will allow all combinations of advertisements and zones, which is the current default.
+- there will be 4 cards on the page.
+One for each array and one card called ignored. the will have the following title and the the number will be the array count.
+  -- SQ
+  -- LS
+  -- PT
+  -- IGNORED (this will have all the combinations that do not have a size type in the name) **IMPORTANT** By logic, there will be no 2 cards that are alike and therefore no duplicates.

+There will be a two new button called "Create Placements with IGNORED" (red with white text) and "Create Placements without IGNORED" (green with white text)

+##### "Create Placements with IGNORED" (red with white text)
+This will create all the placements including the ignored ones.
+It will also display a message saying that the ignored placements will be created.

+##### "Create Placements without IGNORED" (green with white text)
+This will create all the placements excluding the ignored ones.
+It will also display a message saying that the ignored placements will not be created.